tsung-wei-huang/tsung-wei-huang.github.io/_pages/team.md

 <p>
 We collaborate with many people from industry, academia, and government agencies.
+For instance, my students have been working in Nvidia, Intel, Cadence, IBM, etc.
 You can work with people around the world to explore different research ideas.
-After you leave our group, you will be ready for many job opportunities in both software and hardware companies!</p>
+After you leave our group, you will be ready for many job opportunities in both software and hardware companies.</p>

 <br>